-Traditional credit card application processing used to take weeks to validate the customer information and approve credit card.
+Traditional credit card application processing used to take weeks to validate the customer information and approve credit cards.
 The long waiting period was dissatisfaction to customers and cost to banks.
 However, with the help of RPA, banks now can process the application within hours.
-RPA can talk to multiple systems simultaneously to validate the information like required documents, background checks, credit checks and take the decision of the basis of rules to approve or disapprove the application.
+RPA can talk to multiple systems simultaneously to validate the information like required documents, background checks, credit checks and take the decision based on rules to approve or disapprove the application.

 - Mortgage Loan

-In United States, it takes approx. 50 to 53 days to process mortgage loan.
-Process of approving mortgage loan goes through various checks like credit checks, repayment history, employment verification and inspection.
+In the United States, it takes approx. 50 to 53 days to process a mortgage loan.
+Process of approving a mortgage loan goes through various checks like credit checks, repayment history, employment verification, and inspection.
 A minor error can slow down the process.
-As the process is based on specific set of rules and check, RPA can accelerate the process and clear the bottleneck to reduce the processing time to minutes from days.
+As the process is based on a specific set of rules and checks, RPA can accelerate the process and clear the bottleneck to reduce the processing time to minutes from days.

 - Fraud Detection

-With the introduction of digital system, one of the major concerns of banks is fraud.
+With the introduction of digital systems, one of the major concerns of banks is fraud.
 It is really difficult for banks to track all the transactions to flag the possible fraud transaction.
-Whereas RPA can track the transactions and raise the flag for possible fraud transaction pattern in real-time reducing the delay in response.
-In certain cases RPA can prevent fraud by blocking accounts and stopping transaction.
+Whereas RPA can track the transactions and raise the flag for possible fraud transaction patterns in real-time reducing the delay in response.
+In certain cases, RPA can prevent fraud by blocking accounts and stopping transactions.

 - KYC Process

 Know Your Customer (KYC) is a mandatory process for banks for every customer.
 This process includes 500 to 1000+ FTEs to perform necessary checks on the customers.
 According to Thomson Reuters, banks spend more than $384 million per year on KYC process compliance.